timcash/bst.js/README.md

 # Coverage & Benchmark
-> Coverage is repported at the end of each test run
+> Coverage is reported at the end of each test run

 To turn off he benchmark use `skip` on the test
 ![](public/benchcov.png)